-The amount due from other governments consists of receivable amounts from the Virginia Department of Corrections for compensation board salary reimbursement, state per diem fees, and medical services and from a local governmental agency for reimbursement of use of jail employees.
-At fiscal year-end, \$1,359,211 was due from the Virginia Department of Corrections.
+The amount due from other governments consists of receivable amounts from the member jurisdictions for budget amendment billing and the Virginia Department of Corrections for compensation board salary reimbursement, state per diem fees, and medical services and from a local governmental agency for reimbursement of use of jail employees.
+At fiscal year-end, \$241,751 was due from the member jurisdictions and \$1,307,533 was due from the Virginia Department of Corrections.